 2) PLEASE PREPARE to sing ONE song of your choosing.
 This will be performed A CAPPELLA.
 (If you are able, please prepare a selection of classical music to perform.
-Note, it is not mandatory if you do not.)
+Otherwise you may choose a hymn, folk song, musical theatre selection, etc.)

-3) All VOICE and OPERA MAJORS should do their audition during those times with Dr. Langager.
+3) Your placement audition will be conducted by Dr. Langager or one of the Choral Graduate Assistants.
+All VOICE and OPERA MAJORS will do their audition with Dr. Langager.

 4) Please arrive 5-10 MINUTES EARLY to sign in with the Choral Graduate Assistants.